-8. NATURAL INGREDIENTS Most hair products contain preservatives and stabilizers that dry out your hair and make it less elastic.
-Review our list of ingredients to avoid here, and opt for natural products (natural oils, Shea butter, honey, apple cider vinegar, avocados, and NaturAll Club’s products.)
+8. AVOID TOXIC INGREDIENTS Most hair products contain damaging ingredients that dry out your hair and make it less elastic.
+Review our list of ingredients to avoid here, and opt for products you can trust (natural oils, Shea butter, honey, apple cider vinegar, avocados, and NaturAll Club’s products.)

 9. SEAL ENDS.
 Your ends are the oldest and most vulnerable part of your hair.
 Give them special attention with moisture, and use an oil like our Growth Serum to seal ends when you twist or curl your hair.